fiveout/mysidlab-infra/docs/intro.md

     ![GitHub Fork](images/github-fork.png)

-    A copy of the repository will be made and located in your GitHub workspace.
+    A copy of the repository will be created and located in your GitHub workspace.
 Note that that URL will have changed to reflect your individual account.

-    Take note of that new URL by select "Clone or download" and then copying it to your clipboard.
+    Take note of that new URL by selecting "Clone or download" and then copying it to your clipboard.
 You'll need this URL when configuring your Ansible Tower project.

     ![GitHub URL](images/github-url.png)